d3b4g/leonids/_posts/ropmev2.md

 ![source-01](/img/ropv2-9.PNG){: .align-left}

+#### Notes(s):

++ The program crashed and registers are overwritten, but thats not the payload we sent !
++ we send "A"s but it is overwritten with "nnnnn"
-+ The program crashed and registers are overwritten, but thats not the payload we sent ! we send "A"s.
-So here what happend is the rot13 function messed up our payload.
-From the binary analysis part we know there is function which apply ROT13 operation on the input we enter.
++ So here what happend was the rot13 function messed up our payload.
+From the binary analysis we know there is function which apply ROT13 operation on the input we enter.

-Lets modify our script to bypass the rot13
+Lets modify our script to get around with rot13.

 ![source-01](/img/ropv2-7.PNG){: .align-left}